Tusculum University: Athletics

-Tusculum athletic teams are nicknamed as the Pioneers.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the South Atlantic Conference since the 1998–99 academic year.
+The Tusculum athletic teams are called the Pioneers.
+The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the South Atlantic Conference since the 1998–99 academic year.

 Tusculum fields 24 recognized varsity sports teams: Men's sports include baseball, basketball, bowling, cross country, cheerleading, football, golf, lacrosse, soccer, tennis, track & field and volleyball; while women's sports include basketball, beach volleyball, bowling, cross country, cheerleading, golf, lacrosse, soccer, softball, tennis, track & field and volleyball.

+Overview

 Although most of those sponsored sports compete in NCAA D-II in the SAC, two teams compete as de facto NCAA Division I members.
 In women's bowling, a sport added in 2019–20 in which the NCAA holds a single championship open to members of all three NCAA divisions, the Pioneers are single-sport members of the Conference Carolinas.
 Also added for 2019–20 was men's volleyball, in which the NCAA holds a combined Division I/II national championship; the Pioneers compete in that sport as an independent.
 Tusculum also added the non-NCAA sport of men's bowling in 2019–20, and also recognizes its cheerleaders (both male and female) as varsity athletes.

 In 2004, Ricardo Colclough, a defensive back and kick returner, became the first Tusculum Pioneers football player to be drafted by the National Football League when he was selected in the second draft round by the Pittsburgh Steelers.
-Colclough, the only Tusculum player to appear in an NFL game, played for the Carolina Panthers.
+Colclough, the first Tusculum player to appear in an NFL game, played for the Carolina Panthers.
 He was dismissed from the team in August 2008.

 In 2007, former Tusculum College basketball player, Tyler White, became a member of the Washington Generals, the exhibition team that travels with and plays against the Harlem Globetrotters.

 In August 2009, Chris Poore, another former Tusculum College basketball player, also became a member of the Washington Generals.

 On September 4, 2014, the Tusculum football team hosted the College of Faith, an online institution in Charlotte, North Carolina.
 In a 71–0 win, the Pioneers set two NCAA all Division records: fewest total yards allowed (minus-100) and fewest rushing yards allowed (minus-124).
 Tusculum also had three safeties, which tied a Division II record.